Harsh-Dhorajia/Memory-Game/README.md

 ### Prerequisites

-You need to have installed Visual Studio IDE and live server extension.
+Intsall:
+-Visual Studio IDE
+-Live server extension

-### To Run Project
+### To Run The Project

 Go to index.html and click on open with live server